 Am I Addicted to Palladone?

 What if you aren’t sure that you are an addict?
-Do yourself a favor and read the following list of questions that have been adapted from a quiz supplied by The National Council on Alcoholism and Drug Dependence.
+Read the following list of questions.
 Consider each one carefully and respond honestly.

 - Have you used drugs other than those required for medicinal reasons?